adriaan29A/wordle-sidekick/README.md

 See 3Blue1Brown's video [Solving Wordle Using Infformation Theory](https://youtu.be/v68zYyaEmEA) for an excellent in-depth discussion of how the algorithm works.

 It would be be boring if you cheated at every turn so don't!
 Play against a Wordle site and have a peek at the top guesses only when you're really stumped.
 It's fun to see how far you can get without a 'cheat' and a relief to know you can when you want to.
-You can also play with different word sizes
+You can also play with different word sizes: 4-10 characters supported.

 # Example Usage